A polynomial time approximation scheme for computing the supremum of Gaussian processes: Introduction

+Our approach uses some classical \textit{comparison inequalities} in convex geometry.
+To the best of our knowledge these inequalities have not been used before in the context of algorithm design.

-We explain our result on estimating semi-norms with respect to Gaussian measures mentioned in the abstract in \sref{sec:linest}.
+We explain our result on estimating semi-norms with respect to Gaussian measures mentioned in the abstract in Section~\ref{seclinest}.

-We next discuss some applications of our result to computing cover times of graphs as implied by the works of Ding, Lee and Peres \cite{DingLP11} and Ding \cite{Ding11}.
+We next discuss some applications of our result to computing cover times of graphs as implied by the works of \citet{DingLP11} and \citet{Ding11}.

-\subsection{Application to Computing Cover Times of Graphs}
+\subsection{Application to computing cover times of graphs}

 The study of random walks on graphs is an important area of research in probability, algorithm design, statistical physics and more.
-As this is not the main topic of our work, we avoid giving formal definitions and refer the readers to \cite{AldousF}, \cite{Lovasz93} for background information.
+As this is not the main topic of our work, we avoid giving formal definitions and refer the readers to \citet{AldousF}, \citet{Lovasz93} for background information.

-Given a graph $G$ on $n$-vertices, the cover time, $\tau_{cov}(G)$, of $G$ is defined as the expected time a random walk on $G$ takes to visit all the vertices in $G$ when starting from the worst possible vertex in $G$.
+Given a graph $G$ on $n$-vertices, the cover time, $\tau_{\mathrm{cov}}(G)$, of $G$ is defined as the expected time a random walk on $G$ takes to visit all the vertices in $G$ when starting from the worst possible vertex in $G$.
 Cover time is a fundamental parameter of graphs and is extensively studied.
-Algorithmically, there is a simple randomized algorithm for approximating the cover time - simulate a few trials of the random walk on $G$ for $\poly(n)$ steps and output the median cover time.
+Algorithmically, there is a simple randomized algorithm for approximating the cover time---simulate a few trials of the random walk on $G$ for $\poly(n)$ steps, and output the median cover time.
 However, without randomness the problem becomes significantly harder.
-This was one of the motivations of the work of Ding, Lee and Peres \cite{DingLP11} who gave the first deterministic constant factor approximation algorithm for the problem, improving on an earlier work of Kahn, Kim, Lov\'asz and Vu \cite{KahnKLV00} who obtained a deterministic $O((\log \log n)^2)$-factor approximation algorithm.
-For the simpler case of trees, Feige and Zeitouni \cite{FeigeZ09} gave a FPTAS.
+This was one of the motivations of the work of \citet{DingLP11} who gave the first deterministic constant factor approximation algorithm for the problem, improving on an earlier work of \citet{KahnKLV00} who obtained a deterministic $O((\log\log n)^2)$-factor approximation algorithm.
+For the special case of trees, \citet{FeigeZ09} gave a FPTAS.